 The JMX observer can be disabled by adding the following property to the

-For details on using JMX monitoring to monitor your ESB server, see JMX Monitoring.
+For details on using JMX monitoring to monitor your ESB profile, see JMX Monitoring.